B1ggDave/kotlinbyexample.github.io/examples/03_special_classes/02_Enum.md

 4. Members are separated from the instance definitions with a semicolon.
 5. Enum instances are accessed directly via the class name.
 6. The default `toString` returns the name of the instance, here `"RED"`.
-7. With enums, the compiler can infer if a `when`-expression is exhaustive so that you don't need an `else`-case.
+7. With enums, the compiler can infer if a `when`-expression is exhaustive so that it doesn't need an `else`-case.